 Navigating the Challenges as a Highly Sensitive Multipotentialite

 Emilie emphasises the importance of choosing a path that offers variety and meaning.
-For a highly sensitive multipotentialite, finding work that aligns with your values and offers emotional satisfaction is crucial.
-This could mean embracing the Slash Approach (holding multiple part-time roles), which allows you to engage in various interests without feeling bored or stuck.
+For a highly sensitive multipotentialite, finding work that aligns with values and provides emotional satisfaction helps a lot.
+But it might require some creativity and a willingness to rebel against certain norms and pressures from the world around us.

 Overwhelm and Burnout